Nearsoft/apprentice/terminal/terminal.md

 Whenever you don't know how to use a command use man then the name of the command to read everything about it, it also shows the flags you can use and in some cases some examples.

 But now what if only want a small description?
-Well we are all always in a hurry so let's be more pragmatic and use the **whatis** command
+Well we are all always in a hurry so let's be more pragmatic and use the **whatis** command:

 ```
 vagrant@vagrant-ubuntu-trusty-64:~$ whatis ls